majewsky/schwift/README.md

 [![GoDoc](https://godoc.org/github.com/majewsky/schwift?status.svg)](https://godoc.org/github.com/majewsky/schwift)

-this is a Go client library for [OpenStack Swift](https://github.com/openstack/swift).
-I made this after growing frustrated with the bad API design of [`ncw/swift`](https://github.com/ncw/swift).
+This is a Go client library for [OpenStack Swift](https://github.com/openstack/swift).
+I made this after growing frustrated with the inflexible API design of [`ncw/swift`](https://github.com/ncw/swift); see [near the bottom](#why-another-swift-client-library) for details.

 <p style="color:red;font-weight:bold">WARNING: This is in a pre-alpha stage and neither complete nor tested.</p>